syncfusion-content/javascript-docs/js/Spreadsheet/Open-and-Save.md

 {% endhighlight %}

-You can save Spreadsheet contents with following file types,
+You can save Spreadsheet contents with following file types

 * XLS

 * XLSX